 East Africa Children’s Hope (EACH) was officially incorporated in 2011; however, prior to its official formation, EACH co-founders (Melanie Dascenzo and Melissa Budnick Maliqi), along with friends and family, raised more than $35,000 for the children of Upendo Children’s Home and School in Kenya and the Good Hope Initiative in Uganda.
-Since obtaining official nonprofit status, EACH has raised over $200,000.
-Over the past ten years, those collective donations allowed both Upendo and Good Hope to grow and thrive on the road to self-sustainability.
+Since obtaining official nonprofit status, EACH has raised over $290,000.
+Over the past twelve years, those collective donations allowed both Upendo and Good Hope to grow and thrive on the road to self-sustainability.

-Good Hope was the recipient of several constructions projects in 2016.
+Good Hope was the completed several constructions projects in 2016.
 EACH was able to provide funding for 4 new permanent classrooms that will allow the children to learn in a more conducive environment not dependent on the weather or noise from nearby classrooms.
 Additionally, EACH was able to build a dormitory for the children who previously traveled several miles a day on foot.
 The children will now be able to spend less time commuting to school and more time studying.
 More than dozen children from Good Hope graduated from primary school and hope to attend secondary school next year, something previously unheard of in the Kisweera village.
 Finally, EACH was able to donate money to purchase additional land to expand the Good Hope campus in 2017.

 At Upendo, EACH was able to send 13 girls to secondary school, our most to date!
 The girls are thriving in their new schools and are so lucky to have generous donors help them realize their goal of furthering their education.
 We are proud to announce that two of our Upendo orphans also began college this year.
 In 2017, we will have a total of 10 girls in college.
 We couldn’t have accomplished so much this year without our long standing supporters, a big thank you from EACH!